 The number of bits used to represent an audio signal directly affects the resulting noise or distortion in a recording.[a][49]

 As stated by the Nyquist–Shannon sampling theorem, to prevent aliasing, the audio signal must be sampled at a rate at least twice that of the highest frequency component in the signal.
-For recording music-quality audio, the following PCM sampling rates are the most common: 44.1, 48, 88.2, 96, 176.4, and 192 kHz, each with an upper-frequency limit half the sampling frequency.
+For music-quality audio, 44.1 and 48 kHz sampling rates are the most common.

-When making a recording, experienced audio recording and mastering engineers will often do a master recording at a higher sampling rate (i.e. 88.2, 96, 176.4 or 192 kHz) and then do any editing or mixing at that same higher frequency to avoid aliasing errors.
-High resolution PCM recordings have been released on DVD-Audio (also known as DVD-A), DAD (Digital Audio Disc, which utilizes the stereo PCM audio tracks of a regular DVD), DualDisc (utilizing the DVD-Audio layer), or High Fidelity Pure Audio on Blu-ray.
-In addition it is possible to release a high resolution recording as either an uncompressed WAV or lossless compressed FLAC file[50] (usually at 24 bits) without down-converting it.
-There remains some controversy whether higher sampling rates actually provide any verifiable benefit in the consumer product when using modern anti-aliasing filters.[51]
+Master recording may be done at a higher sampling rate (i.e. 88.2, 96, 176.4 or 192 kHz).
+High-resolution PCM recordings have been released on DVD-Audio (also known as DVD-A), DualDisc (utilizing the DVD-Audio layer), or High Fidelity Pure Audio on Blu-ray.
+In addition, it is possible to release a high-resolution recording as either an uncompressed WAV or lossless compressed FLAC file[52] (usually at 24 bits) without down-converting it.
+There remains controversy about whether higher sampling rates provide any verifiable benefit to the consumer product.[53]

-When a Compact Disc (the CD Red Book standard is 44.1 kHz 16 bit) is to be made from a high-res recording, the recording must be down-converted to 44.1 kHz, or originally recorded at that rate.
+When a Compact Disc (the CD Red Book standard is 44.1 kHz 16 bit) is to be made from a high-res recording, the recording must be down-converted to 44.1 kHz.
 This is done as part of the mastering process.

-Beginning in the 1980s, music that was recorded, mixed and/or mastered digitally was often labelled using the SPARS code to describe which processes were analog and which were digital.
+Beginning in the 1980s, music that was recorded, mixed or mastered digitally was often labeled using the SPARS code to describe which processes were analog and which were digital.
 Since digital recording has become near-ubiquitous the SPARS codes are now rarely used.

 Main article: Digital data |